Mount Lebanon Mutasarrifate: 1860 civil war

 The number of dead reached twelve thousand, and the Druze were the fiercest fighters, it was said that out of the 12,000 dead, 10,000 of them were Christians.
 Property losses were estimated at four million golden pound sterlings, and the strife occurred during the silk season, which was the mainstay of the Levantine economy in general and the Lebanese mountainous economy in particular.
 The war destroyed it and eliminated it, and many Christian craftsmen emigrated from Damascus, fearing for their lives, leading to the dramatic decline of the famous Damascene steel industry.
 The violence of the sedition was mitigated by inter-religious support, with the Druze Banu Talhouq defending Christian monks and sheltering them in their homes, and some Christians remained in the protection of the Druze sheikhs, safe from any harm that might befall on them.
 In Damascus, Emir Abd al-Qadir al-Jaza’iri protected the Christians, sheltering them in his house and in a citadel; he also took advantage of his influence in Beirut to protect them, Muslim clerics and a number of Beirut notables opened their homes to the afflicted Maronites, as did the Shiite leaders in Jabal Amel.

 When Sultan Abd al-Majid I feared that this sedition would lead to the military intervention of foreign countries in the Ottoman affairs, he instructed the Ottoman officials in Beirut and Damascus to end the conflict immediately, and at the same time dispatched the Minister of Foreign Affairs, Fuad Pasha, who was known for his cunning and firmness, and gave him absolute powers to deal with the situation.
-With his mission succeeding, he executed most of those who caused the massacres, imprisoned the rest, exiled some of them, returned some of the war booty to their afflicted Christian owners, and collected many donations, which he spent on restoring villages.
+With his mission succeeding, he executed most of those who caused the massacres, imprisoned the rest, exiled some of them, returned some of the war booty to their afflicted Christian owners, and collected many donations, which he spent on restoring villages.In Damascus, people were executed, exiled and fined for taking part in the riots.
+Several Druze sheikhs from Mount Lebanon were imprisoned after answering Fuad's summons.
+Makdisi notes that the campaign fell almost entirely on Muslim and Druze populations.
+Christians under French protection were not subject to it.
+The Kisrawan movement ended through the collective action of Ottoman authorities, European consuls and the local elites.
+The Ottoman authorities at the time referred to the revolt as a result of chaos and disorder, rather than coordinated politics.
+The representatives of major Kisrawan strongholds declared their submission to the Sultan on July 29, 1860.
+This resulted in the representatives of the strongholds rejecting the legitimacy of their own movement.
+Shahin was driven from Rayfoun by Youssef Karam in 1861.
 The major European countries pressured the Sultan and urged him to accept the formation of an international committee entrusted with restoring stability to Mount Lebanon, liquidating the sedition, and setting up a new system of governance.
 Thus, the reign of the double Qa’im-Maqamate ended in the year 1861, after it lasted for nineteen years.